Former Starbucks CEO considering independent White House bid

 He had been a near-constant presence at Starbucks for nearly four decades and crafted the company’s inclusive culture.

-Fellow Democrats responded to his CBS interview with concern.
-Julian Castro, a former top U.S. housing official who launched a bid for the Democratic nomination earlier this month, told CNN that he was worried an independent run by Schultz “would provide Donald Trump with his best hope of getting re-elected.”
+No independent candidate has ever won a U.S. presidential election, although some have played the role of spoiler.
+Asked why he was thinking about running as an independent, Schultz said over 40 percent of the U.S. electorate identifies as independent.

+Schultz, a billionaire, said, “We’ll be fully resourced to do what is necessary” to run for president.

-Schultz, who introduced many Americans to upscale lattes and other espresso drinks, took the Seattle-based Starbucks from 11 cafes to more than 28,000 in 77 countries and brewed up outsized gains for many investors.
+Schultz, who introduced many Americans to upscale lattes and other espresso drinks, took the Seattle-based Starbucks from 11 cafes to more than 28,000 in 77 countries and produced big returns for many investors.

-He stepped down as CEO in 2000 but retook the helm in 2008 after the U.S. housing crisis sent Starbucks, which had been on an expansion tear, spiraling.

-Schultz, who closed hundreds of stores and turned the company around, transferred the chief executive job to Kevin Johnson in April 2017 but remained hands-on at the company until June.

 Reporting by Susan Cornwell; Editing by Cynthia Osterman